Introduction

 Tastyworks vs Robinhood

-Robinhood’s trade ticket has six order types and two durations.
-You can expand a chart to the full width of your screen, and the trade button is at the top of the chart.
+Robinhood’s trade ticket has six order types and two duration choices.
+A graph can be displayed the full width of the computer screen, and a trade button sits at the top of the chart.
+Robinhood also has Robinhood Legend, a browser-based desktop platform with more advanced trading and charting tools.

 Winner: Robinhood